-Clayton Christensen is the Kim B. Clark Professor of Business Administration at Harvard Business School.
+Clayton M. Christensen (1952-2020) was the co-founder of Innosight and the Kim B. Clark Professor of Business Administration at Harvard Business School.
 He is regarded as one of the world’s top experts on innovation and growth.
-He holds a B.A. with highest honors in economics from Brigham Young University (1975), and an M.Phil. in applied econometrics from Oxford University (1977), where he studied as a Rhodes Scholar.
+He held a B.A. with highest honors in economics from Brigham Young University (1975), and an M.Phil. in applied econometrics from Oxford University (1977), where he studied as a Rhodes Scholar.
 He received an MBA with High Distinction from the Harvard Business School in 1979, graduating as a George F. Baker Scholar.
 In 1982 Professor Christensen was named a White House Fellow, and served through 1983 as assistant to U.S. Transportation Secretaries Drew Lewis and Elizabeth Dole.
 He was awarded his DBA from the Harvard Business School in 1992.
 Professor Christensen became a faculty member there in 1992, and was awarded a full professorship with tenure in 1998.
-He holds five honorary doctorates and an honorary chaired professorship at the Tsinghua University in Taiwan.
+He held five honorary doctorates and an honorary chaired professorship at the Tsinghua University in Taiwan.

-Christensen has served as a director of many companies, and has advised the executives of scores of the world’s major corporations.
-Christensen is also an experienced entrepreneur, having started four successful companies.
+Christensen served as a director of many companies, and advised the executives of scores of the world’s major corporations.
+Christensen was also an experienced entrepreneur, having started four successful companies.
 Prior to joining the HBS faculty, in 1984 he and three MIT professors founded CPS Technologies, which has become a leading developer and manufacturer of products from high-technology materials.

 Professor Christensen was born in Salt Lake City, Utah.
-He worked as a missionary for the Church of Jesus Christ of Latter-day Saints in the Republic of Korea from 1971 to 1973;speaks fluent Korean;and continues to serve in his church in as many ways as he can.
+He worked as a missionary for the Church of Jesus Christ of Latter-day Saints in the Republic of Korea from 1971 to 1973, spoke fluent Korean, and served in his church in as many ways as he could.
 He served the Boy Scouts of America for 25 years as a scoutmaster, cubmaster, den leader, troop and pack committee chairman.
-He and his wife Christine live in Belmont, MA.
-They are the parents of five children and grandparents to five grandchildren.
+He is survived by his wife, Christine, five children, and seven grandchildren.